crimson206/micro-wise-development/orchestration.md

 A comprehensive documentation summarizing the establishment of the framework.

-While I am developing in the `Micro-wise Development` style, it doesn't mean that I am developing using the `Micro-wise Development framework`.
+While I am developing in the `Micro Driven Development` style, it doesn't mean that I am developing using the `Micro Driven Development framework`.
 Though the style offers many advantages, it also has shortcomings.
 To overcome these, we need to develop the framework, and this document is to track the process.

 ## Modules